Armored Trooper VOTOMS: Armor Hunter Merowlink

 The series is available for download on Bandai Visual's official website and the Japanese DVD box set was released on December 6, 2006.
 The series was previously issued twice on laserdisc, once as six individual volumes, and once as a three-disc box set along with the two soundtracks.
+It was released on Blu-ray as part of the Perfect Soldier Box on February 25, 2021.